jessstringham/blog/2016-11-07-raspberry-pi-talking-led.md

 There's only one highlighted point per column, and the point might be rounded up or down (I think this is quantization).
-Then I can represent this whole wave form in a list of numbers, like `[4, 1, 0, 2, 6, 7, 4, 1, 0, 2, 6, 7, 4, 1, 0, 2]`
+Then I can represent this whole waveform in a list of numbers, like `[4, 1, 0, 2, 6, 7, 4, 1, 0, 2, 6, 7, 4, 1, 0, 2]`

 In Python's `wave`, each amplitude sample, like `4`, is called a frame.

-In the code, `wf.readframes(1024)` gives me the amplitude of from 1,024 samples.
-For my project, I want to average the amplitudes of this sample to determine the brightness.
+In the code, `wf.readframes(1024)` gives me the amplitude of 1,024 samples.
+For my project, I want to average the amplitudes of these samples to determine the brightness.
 So close!

 First though, I need to make sense of the raw data of `wf.readframes(1024)`.

 ### Part 2: Sample width, how each sample is represented

-Pulse-control modulation WAV represents waves as a list of numbers in a stream of bits.
+Pulse-code modulation WAV represents waves as a list of numbers in a stream of bits.
 The amplitude samples above looked like `[4, 1, 0, 2, 6, 7, ...]`.

+Let's say I want to send you these numbers as a bitstream.
+First, I'd change `[4, 1, 0, 2, 6, 7, ...]` to bits, like `100 001 000 010 110 111`, and I'd
+ditch the spaces and get something like `100001000010110111`.

+When you start getting the stream of bits, `100001000010110111`, you'd want to know if you should read it as
+`100001000 010110111` or
-Since it's stored as bits, it's more like, `100 001 000 010 110 111`. and I'd ditch the spaces and get something like `100001000010110111`.
-Then, when you read the file, I'd just need to tell you that each number is represented by 3 bits.
+`100 001 000 010 110 111` or something else.
+So I'd tell you ahead of time that each number is represented by 3 bits.
+Similarly in `wave`, `wf.getsampwidth()` tells me the sample width in bytes.

-`wf.readrames(1024)` gives a blob of data representing 1024 frames.
-I need to know what kind of number to turn it into as I fill in the numpy array.
-Should I read `b0000111100001111` as `b00001111`, `b00001111`, or `b0000111100001111`?
-In `wave`, `wf.getsampwidth()` tells me how many bytes represent each sample.

-To be honest, I still don't completely understand this part, because I'm not sure what those 2 bytes represented.
+To be honest, I still don't completely understand this part, because I'm not sure what those bytes represented.
 Are they signed, unsigned, or a float?
 Is this noted in the file, or in the specification?
-Instead I peaked at how PyAudio did things.
+Instead of looking into it too much, I peaked at how PyAudio did it.

 PyAudio also needs to know this information to build its stream.
 In the demo code, it uses `p.get_format_from_width(wf.getsampwidth())` to